15 incredible things you need to know about The Queen's Royal Mews - Horse & Hound

 Visit the Royal Mews

-The Royal Mews is open from 1 February–30 November 2017.
-(Closed during State Visits and royal events — check website for details).
+The Royal Mews is typically open from February to November.
+It is closed during state visits and royal events — check website below for details.

-From summer 2017 the visitor route through the Royal Mews features a number of new additions, including a model landau inspired by the Semi-State Landau, new interactive displays for families and a varied programme of learning events and activities.
+The Ascot Landau carriage that transported The Duke and Duchess of Sussex through the streets of Windsor after their wedding ceremony on 19 May 2018 is on public display at the Royal Mews until 30 September 2018.

-For more information visit: royalcollection.org.uk
+For more information about guided tours and family activies, visit: royalcollection.org.uk

 For all the latest equestrian news and reports, don’t miss Horse & Hound magazine, out every Thursday